OfficeDev/office-js-docs-pr/docs/word/create-better-add-ins-for-word-with-office-open-xml.md

 For example, say that you want to insert just a paragraph of text with direct formatting, as shown earlier in Figure 1.
 When you grab the Office Open XML for the formatted text using  `getSelectedDataAsync`, you see a large amount of markup.
 That markup includes a package element that represents an entire document, which contains several parts (commonly referred to as document parts or, in the Office Open XML, as package parts), as you see listed in Figure 13.
 Each part represents a separate file within the package.

-> [!TIP]
-> Edit Office Open XML markup in a text editor like Notepad.
-If you open it in Visual Studio, use **Edit >Advanced > Format Document** (Ctrl+K, Ctrl+D) to format the package for easier editing.
+You can edit Office Open XML markup in a text editor like Notepad.
+If you open it in Visual Studio, use **Edit** > **Advanced** > **Format Document** (Ctrl+K, Ctrl+D) to format the package for easier editing.
 Then you can collapse or expand document parts or sections of them, as shown in Figure 12, to more easily review and edit the content of the Office Open XML package.
 Each document part begins with a **pkg:part** tag.

 *Figure 12.
 Collapse and expand package parts for easier editing in Visual Studio*